Written By Sam Henselijn

 How is Candy Corn Made?

 The ingredients used to make candy corn haven’t changed much since the late 1800s, but the way it’s made has certainly been updated since then.
 Back in the day, workers had to mix ingredients in large kettles.
 They would then add fondant and marshmallow for smoothness.
-The next step was pouring the
+The next step was pouring the mixture into kernel-shaped molds in cornstarch trays, which they had to do three times: one for each color.
+The work was so laborious, that candy corn was only available from August to November!

 These days, thankfully, we have machines to do the work.
 Most manufacturers use the “cornstarch molding process” to create the particular design.
 A machine fills a tray of kernel-shaped indentures with cornstarch to hold the candy corn in shape.
 Each space gets partially filled with the white syrup mixture first.
 Next follows the orange syrup, and lastly, the yellow syrup.
-Then the mold cools and sit for about 24 hours until it hardens.
+Then the mold cools and sits for about 24 hours until it hardens.
 A machine empties the trays, and any excess cornstarch shaked loose.
 The final step is to glaze the candy corn to make it shine.

 And before you ask – no. There’s no corn in candy corn.
 Well, unless you found corn syrup.
 The original recipe is mostly sugar, corn syrup, confectioner’s glaze, gelatin, and flavorings.

-Nutrition Facts for Candy Corn
+Nutrition Facts of Candy Corn

 Calories: 6.3, There is less to no amount of Total Fat, Saturated Fat, Polyunsaturated Fat, Monounsaturated Fat, Cholesterol, Potassium, Dietary Fiber, and Protein, Total Carbohydrate: 0.052 oz (1.5 g), Sodium: 0.00016 oz (4.6 mg), Sugars: 0.049 oz (1.4 g).

-Candy Corn History
+The History of Candy Corn

 Candy corn has existed for over a century, that much we know.
 While history may be hazy, it is said to have been invented in the 1880s by a man called George Renninger, a candymaker at the Wunderlee Candy Company in Philadelphia.
 The company, now called Jelly Belly Candy Co., started making the candy around the turn of the century.
 To this day, they still use the original recipe.